 What’s the EV cost per mile on Intelligent Octopus Go?

-How does Intelligent Go decide the charging schedule?
+How does Intelligent Octopus Go decide when to charge?

 How do I switch to Intelligent Octopus Go?